Short History Lesson that Data Scientists Should Know

 Industry knowledge: depending on the industry where you want to work, you need to get informed about the way data is collected and analyzed in that specific industry.

-Now when you have learned about data scientist skills, let’s see what tools you should know.
-Almost every set of skills mentioned above, goes hand in hand with the tools, for instance- to have programming skills you need to learn to use different programming tools, for data visualization you also need certain tools.
+Now when you have learned about data scientist skills, let’s see what data science tools you should know.
+Almost every set of skills mentioned above, goes hand in hand with data science tools, for instance- to have programming skills you need to learn to use different programming tools, for data visualization you also need certain tools.

 Depending on your role as a data scientist, tools might differ.
 Some data scientists focus on data analysis, other on research.
 There are decision scientists, business intelligence analysts, risk and fraud engineers, big data software engineers, machine learning engineers.
-So different roles require different tools for data science.
+So different roles require different data science tools.

 For data analysis it is required to know the R project for statistical computing, Pandas (a set of Python libraries), Julia language (alternative to R).